xgrommx/Shipyard/doc/topics/tutorial.md

 A dip into testing
 ---------------

-After having set up our Recipe model, go ahead and run the test suite
+After having set up our Recipe model, go ahead and run the [test][testing] suite again:
-again:

 	$ shipyard test
 	Starting Tests